felicien-brochu/selflessheroes/leveleditor/doc/tutorial2_3.md

   }
 }
 ```

+In my case the `id` of the marker is `29`.
+Adapt this code with the `id` of the
+marker you created in Tiled.

 This code creates an egg at the coordinates of the marker with a random value
 from 0 to 99.